conda-incubator/conda-store-ui/server/README.md

 ### /*

-This serves the conda store ui application.
-This is a SPA application with it's own router built into the frontend.
-This route will catch all traffic (that is not caught by the other 2 routes) and present the conda store ui.
+This route will catch all traffic (that is not caught by the other 2 routes) and serve the conda store ui application.
+This is a single page JavaScript application with its own router that runs in the browser.
+This frontend router handles any further routing needed by the UI application, including rendering a 404 not found page if the route doesn't match any known routes.